"American Studies in a Transatlantic Perspective: Critical Regionalism in Politics and Culture"

 The summer academy addressed historical and current debates about American regions and regionalism from an interdisciplinary perspective.

-This focus on a "critical regionalism" highlights the connections between regional identities and global (power) structures, the construction of specific regions in and beyond the United States, micro- and macro-structures of space and place as well as processes of cultural contact and mobility at play in the formation of regions.
-Such an approach covers aspects of cultural identity, political participation, and economic developments that were discussed in a comparative perspective on regions as seemingly distant from each other as the Midwest and Ireland, the Greater Detroit and Greater Berlin areas, or Toronto and Jamaica.
-Drawing on various case studies, the summer academy also seeked to reflect on the theoretical and methodological problems of "critical regionalism."
+This focus on a "critical regionalism" highlighted the connections between regional identities and global (power) structures, the construction of specific regions in and beyond the United States, micro- and macro-structures of space and place as well as processes of cultural contact and mobility at play in the formation of regions.
+Such an approach covered aspects of cultural identity, political participation, and economic developments that were discussed with a specific focus on (but by no means limited to) the U.S. Southwest and its history, literature, and art.

 The program of the academy was structured into three parts: